survivejs/react-book/manuscript/03_webpack_and_react.md

 *react-transform-hmr* will swap React components one by one as they change without forcing a full refresh.
 Given it just replaces methods, it won't catch every possible change.
 This includes changes made to class constructors.
 There will be times when you will need to force a refresh, but it will work most of the time.

-W> An IDE feature known as **safe save** can wreak havoc with the hot loading.
+W> An IDE feature known as **safe write** can wreak havoc with the hot loading.
 Therefore it is advisable to turn it off when developing a project like this.

 W> Note that sourcemaps won't get updated in [Chrome](https://code.google.com/p/chromium/issues/detail?id=492902) and Firefox due to browser level bugs!
 This may change in the future as the browsers get patched, though.